jack-git-morgan/ogl-test-backend/README.md

 - A description
 - A price

-The http://localhost:8080/product endpoint will allow product data to be saved by making a <b>POST</b> request.
+The `/product` endpoint will allow product data to be saved by making a <b>POST</b> request.

 The endpoint accepts a JSON object representing a product with the same fields as the Product class (id, sku, description and price).

 Hint: leave id null to have the database auto-assign its value.

-##### Task 2.4 Updating Products
+##### Task 2.4 - Updating Products

-User Story - *As a user, I want the ability to update product details in my inventory*
+User Story - *As a user, I want the ability to update product details in my inventory.*

 Details - Provide functionality in your UI that allows the user to select an existing Product record, update any of the sku, description and price fields and save those changes back.

 Hint: Using the same endpoint as above with the <b>id</b> field set will overwrite any product data matching that id.

 ### Part 3.
 Customers
-These tasks involve extending the services to implement endpoints for serving customer data, and implementing some more complex data structures
+These tasks involve extending the services to implement endpoints for serving customer data, and implementing some more complex data structures.
 ##### Task 3.1 Customer Endpoints
 User Story - *As a user I want to view, create and edit a list of all my customers.*

-Detail - Using the existing code as a guide, add the ability for the services to expose the customer data to the same capabilities of the product classes
+Detail - Using the existing code as a guide, add the ability for the services to expose the customer data to the same capabilities of the product classes.

 Hint: you will need a controller and repository class.

-Update your User Interface with an option to list, create and update customers as per the Product tasks above
+Update your User Interface with an option to list, create and update customers as per the Product tasks above.

 ##### Task 3.2 Add Extra Fields to Customer
 *As a user I would like to see my customer's addresses.*

 An address should include a street, city, county and postcode.

-Please provide any validation as you would consider appropriate
+Please provide any validation as you would consider appropriate.

 ### Part 4.
 Advanced
-These tasks involve implementing some more advanced features
+These tasks involve implementing some more advanced features.
 ##### 4.1 Plot Customers on a Map
 User Story - *As a user I would like to see a map with markers for all my customers based on their postcode.*